GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

   return true
 {{< / highlight >}}

-### Avoid `null` like the plague

-**Use `null` only when you have to**.
-Instead, think about alternatives to implement the same functionality with other types.

-It's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.

-{{% notice note %}}
-`None`, `null`, `NULL`, and similar references could be the biggest mistake in the history of computing.
-Here's an explanation from the man who invented it himself: [Null References: The Billion Dollar Mistake](//www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
-{{% /notice %}}

 ### Use static types

 We use static types to help write more insightful code and help avoid errors.